Mitigating radio frequency interference in CHIME/FRB real-time intensity data: RFI transform chains

 The ``subpipeline'' (see Figure~\ref{fig:l1_diagram_high_level}) contains a sequence of over 100 transforms for masking RFI.
 This long chain of operations is constructed mainly by iterating over the clipping and detrending transforms, which are described in \S\ref{ssec:clipping_transform_chain} and \S\ref{ssec:detrending_transform_chain}, respectively.
 We took the iterative approach based on the observation that RFI contaminates the probability distribution function (PDF) of intensity (and its higher moments) through statistical outliers (e.g., 5$\sigma$ deviations from the mean of intensity in a specific frequency channel) that can be masked incrementally.

 While our clipping and detrending transforms can generally recognize and suppress RFI through the upsampled mask, they can also leave some residuals that induce false positives after the final round of detrenders.
-For example, unmasked narrow-band RFI could cause a series of ripples in the detrended intensity along the frequency axis.
-Under the right circumstances these ripples could induce false positives downstream.
+For example, unmasked narrowband RFI could cause a series of ripples in the detrended intensity along the frequency axis.
+Under the right circumstances, these ripples could induce false positives downstream.
 Therefore, we need to account for such residual-induced false positives as well as RFI-triggered false positives throughout the L1 pipeline (see, e.g., Figure~\ref{fig:waterfall_fp}).
-In addition, we require an overall latency of $\sim$10 seconds for reporting events in real time.
-This is to facilitate detection of counterparts using other telescopes, achieved through automated real-time alerts (Zwaniga et al.~2022, submitted).
-Also, our baseband (voltage) recording system \citep{Michilli:2021tm} imposes an upper bound (4 seconds) on the size of intensity chunks in the L1 ring buffers.
+In addition, we require an overall latency of $\sim$10\,s for reporting events in real time.
+This is to facilitate detection of counterparts using other telescopes, achieved through automated real-time alerts \citep{Zwaniga:2021}.
+Also, our baseband (voltage) recording system \citep{Michilli:2021tm} imposes an upper bound (4\,s) on the size of intensity chunks in the L1 ring buffers.

 Figure~\ref{fig:l1_diagram_subpipeline} illustrates the CHIME/FRB RFI transform chain nested inside the subpipeline.

 The simplest form of RFI transforms is a static mask, which constantly eliminates a set of known frequency channels exhibiting intense RFI.
 We place the static mask at the very beginning of our chain in order to minimize residuals, which can easily distort the intensity PDF.